mooreryan/ocaml_python_bindgen/_docs_src/src/getting-started.md

 *The [instance methods](instance-methods.md) section has more info on binding instance methods.*

 ## Binding static methods

-TODO: we only have tests for static methods, but class methods *should* be the same...check it!

 Python static methods are methods associated with a class, but that don't have access to class-wide state, or access to object state.
 You can still call them on either instances of a class or the class itself, but it won't have access to any of that internal state.